corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 In Corda 4, this process was much more involved.
 Now you can install the application on the network with a single command:

-  `corda-cli package install -n solar-system cordaSolarSystem.cpb`
+  `corda-cli package install -n solar-system corda5-hello-solarsystem.cpb`

   In this command, you must specify the network and the `.cpb` file.